Average Weather in November in New Orleans Louisiana, United States

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

-The chance that a given day will be muggy in New Orleans is rapidly decreasing during November, falling from 29% to 15% over the course of the month.
+The chance that a given day will be muggy in New Orleans is decreasing during November, falling from 19% to 9% over the course of the month.

 Humidity Comfort Levels in November

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in New Orleans is gradually increasing during November, increasing from 9.8 miles per hour to 10.4 miles per hour over the course of the month.

 For reference, on March 7, the windiest day of the year, the daily average wind speed is 10.9 miles per hour, while on August 8, the calmest day of the year, the daily average wind speed is 7.0 miles per hour.